trambarhq/relaks-media-capture-example/README.md

 In [previous examples](https://github.com/trambarhq/relaks#examples), we used [Relaks](https://github.com/trambarhq/relaks) to facilitate retrieval of remote data.
 In this example we're going to do something different.
 We're going to build a component that captures video through a webcam.
 It's meant to demonstrate that Relaks can be used to solve a broad range of problems.
 It'll also yield a reusable library that we can employ in future projects.

-One way to think of Relaks is that it's React with time added.
-Where as `render()` produces a picture, `renderAsync()` produces an animation, composed of multiple pictures appearing at different points in time.
-When we use Relaks to render a page progressively, we're actually creating an animation that looks as follows:
+One way to think of Relaks is that it's React with time.
+Whereas `render()` produces a picture, `renderAsync()` produces an animation, composed of multiple pictures appearing at different points in time.
+When we use Relaks to render a page progressively, we're really creating an animation that looks as follows:

 * Frame 1: Message indicating the page is loading
 * Frame 2: Page with 60% of the data it needs